MacroPower/macropower-analytics-panel/README.md

 Your server should reply with `{location: <id>}` on record creation, where `id` is some unique value your backend associates to records.
 Your server will also need to accept the same JSON body at `youraddress/yourpath/{id}`.
 This signals that the user's connection has ended.
 You can use this to write a new entry, or append your last entry with an END timestamp.
 Note that this will not be sent if the user closes the tab/browser.
 If you don't want this functionality, you can disable it on the Visualization page.

 The panel itself will display the JSON body that will be sent (until it is hidden), so you should be able to write your models around that data.

-The other settings, "Unique ID" and "Description" are used to distinguish one dashboard from another.
-They will be auto populated when you load the Visualization page.
-Feel free to change them.

 ## The Panel